 Project aim.
-Understanding and thereby support small-scale fisheries (management) by comparing and synthesising case studies.
+Understanding and thereby support (post-disaster) interventions in small-scale fisheries (management) by comparing and synthesising case studies using ABM.

 Approach.
-ABM model that can reflect multiple (now 2) fisheries cases to be able to explore the role of factors and potential interventions.
+ABM model that can reflect multiple fisheries cases to be able to explore the role complexities (factors & processes) in combination with potential interventions.
 To incorporate the representation of the processes (mechanisms) leading to overexploitation of marine resources and changing livelihood of connected actors is enables to understanding cases by comparison, support more general knowledge by exploring impact of factors by distinguishing between case-specific and case-sensitive factors that apply in similar other cases as well as explore the role of important factors, structures and policies.

-People: Nanda Wijermans in collaboration with Elizabeth Drury O’Neil, Tim Daw and Maja Schlüter
+People: Nanda Wijermans in collaboration with Elizabeth Drury O’Neill, Tim Daw and Maja Schlüter

 Methods: Agent-based modelling, Synthesis of knowledge (literature, models, data, expert-conversations)

 - Wijermans, N., & O’Neill, E. D. (2018).
 Towards modelling interventions in small scale fisheries (pp. 1–5).
 Presented at the Social Simulation conference 2018, Stockholm.